Cyndie M. Chang

 San Francisco, CA

-Pankit J. Doshi is a Partner in the San Francisco, California office of Sheppard Mullin Richter & Hampton LLP.
+Pankit J. Doshi is a Partner in the San Francisco, California, office of DLA Piper.
 Mr. Doshi's practice focuses on employment litigation on behalf of management and preventive counseling.
 Mr. Doshi has represented employers in both state and federal litigation involving trade secret misappropriation, whistleblower, restrictive covenants, wage and hour, wrongful termination, sexual harassment, discrimination, statutory leave, retaliation, and breach of contract claims.
 Mr. Doshi has also represented employers in complex class action and representative action litigation, including misclassification and wage and hour claims.
 Mr. Doshi has represented employers at administrative hearings and during investigations by various state and federal agencies, including the U.S. Department of Labor, the U.S. Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing and the California Department of Industrial Relations - Division of Labor Standards Enforcement.
 Mr. Doshi regularly provides advice and counseling to employers of all sizes, ranging from start-ups to Fortune 100 companies, and has spoken on a number of panels and published articles related to employment law issues across the country.

-Mr. Doshi previously served as the NAPABA Treasurer for two consecutive years.
+Mr. Doshi previously served as the NAPABA Vice President of Programs and Operations and Treasurer for two consecutive years.
 He also served as both the Regional Governor and Alternate Regional Governor for the Central District of California-Los Angeles -- the largest region in NAPABA -- overseeing ten local affiliate bar associations.
-Mr. Doshi also served as Co-Chair of the NAPABA Litigation Committee and on the executive host committee for both the NAPABA California-Nevada Regional Conference in 2009 and the Annual Convention in 2010.
+Mr. Doshi also served as co-chair of the NAPABA Litigation Committee and on the executive host committee for both the NAPABA California-Nevada Regional Conference in 2009 and the Annual Convention in 2010.
 Mr. Doshi is also a Past President and on the current Advisory Board of the South Asian Bar Association of Southern California, one of the oldest and largest South Asian bar associations in the country.
 He has previously served on the Board of Directors of the South Asian Bar Association of North America (formerly NASABA), as a Board of Governor on the Asian Pacific American Bar Association of Los Angeles County and on the Executive Advisory Council of the Asian Pacific American Legal Center.

 In 2012, Mr. Doshi was selected to participate in the American Bar Association's Tort Trial & Insurance Practice Section ("TIPS") Leadership Academy, selected with a group of approximately 20 lawyers across the country identified as emerging bar leaders.
 From 2011 to 2014, Mr. Doshi was appointed by the State Bar of California Board of Governors to serve a three-year term on the State Bar of California Council on Access and Fairness.